Will my alimony obligation end upon retirement under New Jersey alimony laws?

 You need to file a motion to modify or terminate alimony or have the other party sign a Consent Order agreeing to do the same.

-Call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free 30 minute in office consultation, if you have any questions concerning alimony and retirement.
+Call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free comprehensive in office consultation, if you have any questions concerning alimony and retirement.